ares466/aws-notes/devops-pro/SDLC.md

 <img src="./static/images/codepipeline_arch.png" alt="Code Pipeline - Architecture" width="400"/>

 Pipelines can be outfitted with a **manual approval** stage.
 In order for the current pipeline to continue, manual approval is required.
 If manual approval is not obtained within 7 days, the pipeline execution fails.

+## CodePipeline Troubleshooting

+**CodePipeline is not able to access a GitHub repository.**

+CodePipeline uses GitHub OAuth tokens and personal access tokens to access your GitHub repositories.

+- Check that no permissioned were revoked on the OAuth token in GitHub.

 # CodeCommit